elbrandt/CS766_Project/website/SR_DomainSpecific.md

 ###### Table: p-values of Domain-specific models inferencing on their own image types versus other image types

 In many cases, we can clearly say that a domain-specific CNN is better suited for inferencing certain types of images, but we cannot make a generalized statement that this is always the case.
-However, a takeaway recommendation is that *it can make a difference*, and if one planse to use SR techniques for a very specific application, it does make sense to take the subject matter of the data into account during the training phase, simply using a pre-trained open-source SR model may not give the best performance in highly domain-spefific applications.
+However, a takeaway recommendation is that *it can make a difference*, and if one plans to use SR techniques for a very specific application, it does make sense to take the subject matter of the data into account during the training phase, simply using a pre-trained open-source SR model may not give the best performance in highly domain-specific applications.

 ---